Angela-Sin/PP1-Iceland/README.md

       * The Navigation bar has a fixed position at the top of each page so that users have access to the menu at all times when scrolling through the content in all pages.
       * The navigation bar is fully responsive on all four pages.
       * The font color is in contrast with the navigation background color.
       * The navigation bar is at the top of the page, and it is fixed to the top.
-The logo is in the left-hand corner of the navigation
+The logo is in the left-hand corner of the navigation.
+On small screens navigation bar mooving under the icon.
       * The navigation bar links to each of the four pages of the site: Home, About, Gallery and Contact Us.

    * Footer
       * The footer is visible on all pages so that address and social media links are always available to the user.
-      * Contains active links as navbar so user can easily reach each page from footer.
+      * Contains active links as navbar so user can easily reach each page from footer asweal.
       * The social media icons link to the four relevant social media accounts which placed on the center in the footer.